Isbo2000/Isbot2000/README.md

 # Specifications ig

-Works on linux and mostly on windows (not tested on mac or anything)
+Works on linux and somewhat on windows (not tested on mac or anything)

 On windows the bucket chat bot feature does not work, but hopefully I can get that working in the newr future